10 Best Apps For Small Business Owners

 If you were looking for other options to store your files, no list of essential apps would be complete without mentioning Dropbox.
 It burst onto the online scene in 2007 and hasn’t looked back, amassing over 500 million users.

 Dropbox creates a special file folder on your computer that syncs those files across any number of devices, making your files available wherever you are.
-It has apps available for most major platforms, including iOS, Android, Mac, Windows, and more.
+It has apps for most major platforms, including iOS, Android, Mac, Windows, and more.

 Jill Duffy of PC Magazine says: